 The X470 TUF-Plus motherboard sports the AM4 socket and supports second-generation Ryzen processors and seventh generation Athlon processors When the first generation of Ryzen processors launched, they were a massive upgrade from their previous Piledriver architecture.
 However, the first generation wasn’t without its faults.
 Any early adopter will remember the memory issues we all suffered, as well as its subpar overclocking capabilities.
 Now, with the second generation here, we’ll see if these issues were addressed or not.
 Using AMD’s Ryzen 7 2700, we put the X470 TUF-Plus through our suite of benchmarks.

-Product Name/Link to Website: ASUS TUF X470-Plus Gaming
+Product Name and Website: ASUS TUF X470-Plus Gaming